 That’s a lesson John Lydon has learned.
 “A lot of ill health came from neglecting my teeth,” he told a newspaper reporter.
 “I felt sick all the time, and I decided to do something about it… I’ve had all kinds of abscesses, jaw surgery.
 It costs money and is very painful.
 So Johnny says: ‘Get your brush!’”

 We couldn’t agree more.
-But if brushing isn’t enough, it may be time to consider dental implants.
+But if brushing isn’t enough, it may be time to consider dental implants and talk to your dentist in Noblesville, IN.
 If you would like more information about dental implants, please Call Our Office to Schedule A Consultation.
 You can read more in the Dear Doctor magazine articles “Dental Implants” and “Save A Tooth Or Get An Implant?”